Islam in the Ottoman Empire

 Sunni Islam was the official religion of the Ottoman Empire.
 The highest position in Islam, caliphate, was claimed by the sultan, after the defeat of the Mamluks which was established as Ottoman Caliphate.
 The sultan was to be a devout Muslim and was given the literal authority of the caliph.
 Additionally, Sunni clerics had tremendous influence over government and their authority was central to the regulation of the economy.
 Despite all this, the sultan also had a right to the decree, enforcing a code called Kanun (law) in Turkish.
 Additionally, there was a supreme clerical position called the Sheykhulislam ("Sheykh of Islam" in Arabic).
 Minorities, particularly Christians and Jews but also some others, were mandated to pay the jizya, the poll tax as mandated by traditional Islam.

+Governance

+Before the Tanzimat, the ruling institution, also known as the Muslim millet, was known as the Bab-ı Meşihat, the office of the Sheykhulislam.
+Other names used were the Bâb-ı Fetvâ, Meşîhat Dairesi or the Şeyhülislâm Kapısı (Gate of the Sheykhulislam).

 Sunni Islam

 Creed and madhab

-Since the founding of the Ottoman Empire, the Ottomans followed the Hanafi madhab (school of Islamic jurisprudence).
-However, it was the Ash'ari creed that was more prevalent in the madrassahs (Islamic schools).
-Both the Maturidi and Ash'ari schools of Islamic theology used Ilm al-Kalam to understand the Quran and the hadith (sayings and actions of Mohammed and the Rashidun) so as to apply Islamic principles to fatwas (Islamic rulings).
+Since the founding of the Ottoman Empire, Ottoman law and religious life were defined by the Hanafi madhab (school of Islamic jurisprudence).
+With respect to creed, the Maturidi school was majorly adhered to, dominating madrassahs (Islamic Both the Maturidi and Ash'ari schools of Islamic theology used Ilm al-Kalam to understand the Quran and the hadith (sayings and actions of Mohammed and the Rashidun) so as to apply Islamic principles to fatwas (Islamic rulings)).

-Superstitions

-Ottomans often wore little charms, such as necklaces, to protect themselves from evil.
-The greatest of these evils, to which most of this charm was the Evil Eye.
-The Evil Eye was no specific evil, but was most often attributed as jealousy.